Melvin Manhoef: Strikeforce

+ONE Fighting Championship

 On 31 January 2012 it was announced that Manhoef had signed with ONE Fighting Championship and would be fighting Renato Sobral in the main event at ONE Fighting Championship 3.
 However, Sobral pulled out of the fight and Manhoef faced Yoshiyuki Nakanishi.
 The fight ended in a No Contest due to an accidental injury to Manhoef's leg in round 1.
 Manhoef scored a knockout victory on 6 October 2012 against Ryo Kawamura, followed by a quick knockout of Dennis Kang on 31 December 2012.
 Melvin is now on a three-fight win streak in MMA and has gone 4–0 on New Year's Eve.

-Recently Manhoef was training with the famous Black House in the United States.
+Manhoef trained at Black House in the United States.
 He helped his teammate Lyoto Machida train for a fight with Dan Henderson.
-Manhoef openly hopes to sign with the UFC after visiting UFC 156 in Las Vegas and meeting with Dana White.
+Manhoef openly hoped to sign with the UFC after visiting UFC 156 in Las Vegas and meeting with Dana White.

 In 2013 Manhoef fought UFC veteran Brock Larson at ONE FC on 5 April.
 After controlling the standup and Larson literally running away from him, Manhoef was repeatedly taken down in the last two rounds and Larson won via unanimous decision.
 He lost to Mamed Khalidov at KSW23 on 8 June 2013.

 He lost to Zabit Samedov by unanimous decision in the semi-finals of the 93 kg/205 lb kickboxing tournament at Legend 2: Invasion in Moscow, Russia on 9 November 2013.

 Manhoef faced Evangelista Santos in a much-anticipated rematch for the Gringo Super Fight Welterweight title on 27 April.
 The fight was Melvin's first at 170 lbs.
 Manhoef won the bout via TKO, early in the first round.

+Glory

 It was announced during the Glory 15: Istanbul broadcast that Manhoef would be one of eight fighters competing in the Glory 17: Los Angeles - Last Man Standing middleweight tournament in Inglewood, California, United States on 21 June 2014.
 He lost to Filip Verlinden in the quarter-finals, suffering a head kick knockdown in round one before losing a majority decision.